jdrestre/sorting_algorithms/README.md

 ---|---|---
 [0-bubble_sort.c](https://https://github.com/danielcinome/sorting_algorithms/0-bubble_sort.c)|0.
 Bubble sort|Write a function that sorts an array of integers in ascending order using the Bubble sort algorithm
 [1-insertion_sort_list.c](https://https://github.com/danielcinome/sorting_algorithms/1-insertion_sort_list.c)|Write a function that sorts a doubly linked list of integers in ascending order using the Insertion sort algorithm
+[2-selection_sort.c](https://https://github.com/danielcinome/sorting_algorithms/2-selection_sort.c)|Write a function that sorts an array of integers in ascending order using the Selection sort algorithm

 ---
 ## Author